BevilaquaBruno/slim-api/README.md

 ###### I did not even start to develop this.

-> Note: You have to put in all the URL the api_token that you gain when sign-in.
+> Note: You have to put in all the URL the api_token that you receive when sign-in.